Brokk-Sindre/ft-oda-documentation/docs/guides/legislative-tracking/committee-work.md

 ### Committee Types and Hierarchy

-The API categorizes committees using the `Aktørtype` entity where type ID 3 represents "Udvalg" (Committee):
+The API categorizes committees using the `AktÃ¸rtype` entity where type ID 3 represents "Udvalg" (Committee):

 ```python
 import requests